ASSERT-KTH/jdbl/README.md

 ## What is JDBL?

 JDBL is a **J**ava **D**e**BL**oat tool.
-With JDBL, developers can automatically specialize Java libraries at build-time through dynamic debloat.
-JDBL executes the library and removes the dependencies, classes, and methods that are not needed to provide the expected output.
+With JDBL, developers can automatically specialize Java libraries at build-time through dynamic debloating.
+JDBL executes the library and removes the methods, classes, and dependencies that are not needed to provide the expected output.
 The result is a smaller bundled file (e.g., JAR or WAR), which is tailored to the specific needs of the client.
-JDBL is great because it saves space on disk, reduces the attack surface, and improves performance of the client application.
+Using JDBL is great because it saves space on disk, reduces the attack surface, and improves performance of the client application.
 JDBL can be used as a Maven plugin (see [usage](https://github.com/castor-software/jdbl/tree/master#usage)), with minimal or zero configuration effort.

 ## How does JDBL work?

 JDBL is executed before the `package` phase of the Maven build lifecycle.
 First, JDBL compiles and [instruments](https://en.wikipedia.org/wiki/Instrumentation_(computer_programming)) the bytecodes of the application and its dependencies.
-Then, JDBL collects [execution traces](https://en.wikipedia.org/wiki/Tracing_(software)) by executing the application based on a given workload.
-All the API members (e.g., classes and methods) used during the execution are collected at run-time.
-For more details about the coverage technique employed by JDBL read this [blog post](https://www.cesarsotovalero.net/2020-06-08-diversity-driven-software-debloat/).
-JDBL removes the rest of unused API members through bytecode transformations.
-Finally, the debloated application movest to the Maven `package` phase where the debloated application is bundled as a JAR or WAR file.
+Then, JDBL collects accurate coverage information by executing the application based on a given workload.
+All the API members (e.g., classes and methods) used during the execution are collected at runtime.
+For more details about the coverage technique employed by JDBL read this [blog post](https://www.cesarsotovalero.net/blog/diversity-driven-software-debloat.html).
+JDBL removes the rest of unused API members through bytecode transformations using the [ASM](https://asm.ow2.io/) library.
+Finally, the debloated application is validated through the Maven `package` phase and it is bundled as a JAR or WAR file.

-**NOTE:** JDBL produces a smaller, specialized version of the Java application without modifying its source code.
+**NOTE:** JDBL produces a smaller, debloated version of the Java application without modifying its source code.
 The modified version is automatically packaged as a JAR file as resulting from the Maven build lifecycle.

 <!--
 JDBL supports three types of debloating strategies: